-Exception: Private residential and agricultural systems less than 10 acres in size and where the energy generated is primarily for on-site use are exempt from this requirement subject to the approval of the fire code official.
+Exception: Private residential and agricultural where the energy generated is primarily for on-site use are exempt from this requirement subject to the approval of the fire code official.

 Sec.
 1205.5.2 Perimeter fire apparatus access roadway.
 Ground-mounted photovoltaic arrays 10 acres or larger in size shall provide a fire apparatus access roadway around the perimeter of the project.
 The perimeter fire apparatus access roadway shall comply with section 503.